govenius/pdata/docs/dataformat.rst

 The format also aims to be stable enough that the latest version of :code:`pdata.analysis.dataview` is able to read any data set recorded with any previous version of pdata.
-To keep this task manageable, **changes to the on-disk data format are generally to be avoided** without good reason.

 Another important design criterion is that it must be possible to read the latest data in a separate analysis script